 |A Present Enriched by the Past l History of the College

 Construction on Old Centre began in 1819 and was completed in 1820 at a cost of $8,000.
 It was designed to hold up to 400 students in the College and also a grammar school.
 It has been used continuously since Centres beginning and today houses administrative offices as well as meeting rooms, a classroom, and the Admission Office's reception area for prospective students.

-Despite early financial hardships, disputes within and outside of the Presbyterian Church, and six wars (including the occupation of Old Centre by both Confederate and Union troops during the Civil War), Centre has remained open and committed to its educational mission since its founding.
+- Despite early financial hardships, disputes within and outside of the Presbyterian Church, and several wars (including the occupation of Old Centre by both Confederate and Union troops during the Civil War), Centre has remained open and committed to its educational mission since its founding.

-The roots of the College, officially chartered by the Kentucky Legislature on January 21, 1819, lie deep in the history of the region.
-Presbyterians, eager for an educated clergy and educated people to teach their children, were laying the groundwork for the establishment of a college in what was then the Kentucky County of Virginia.
+The roots of the College lie deep in the history of the region.
+Eighteenth-century Presbyterians, eager for an educated clergy and educated people to teach their children, began laying the groundwork for the establishment of a college in what was then the Kentucky County of Virginia.
 At the same time, the Revolutionary War was being fought and the region west of the Allegheny Mountains was being settled out of wilderness.

 In 1780, the Virginia Assembly set aside 8,000 acres of land for this "seminary of learning."
-Three years later, a board of trustees met at Tom Crows Station (still standing as a private home in Danville) to organize the school.
+Three years later, a board of trustees met at John Crow's Station to organize the school.
 Instruction began at the Transylvania Seminary near Danville in 1785.

 But the seminary fell on hard financial times.
 Unable to raise proper funding in the small community of Danville, the trustees moved the school to the larger settlement of Lexington in 1788.
 By 1794, the founding group of Presbyterians, alarmed by what it viewed as secular philosophies invading public institutions, moved to establish a more Christian school near Pisgah, Kentucky.
 The Kentucky Academy opened in 1795, funded by donations from the faithful.
 George Washington and John Adams gave $100 each to the new school, and Aaron Burr donated $50.